HomerReid/buff-em/doc/docs/reference/SVTensors.md

 ## 4. A gold/SiO2 Janus particle

-In this case the material is gold at points above the *xy* plane and SiO2 at points below the *xy$ plane.
+In this case the material is gold at points above the *xy* plane and SiO2 at points below the *xy* plane.

 ````bash
  Eps = step(z)*MP_GOLD + step(-z)*MP_SIO2